 Oftentimes, tree roots are pruned or cut to make way for concrete areas.
 This practice can be very bad for the tree.
 Roots are what anchor tall, top-heavy trees into the ground.
 Cutting major roots that are anchoring a tree can cause the tree to easily be damaged by high winds and strong weather.

 Roots also absorb water, oxygen, and other nutrients that are essential to tree growth and development.
 If half a tree’s roots are cut off, that side of the tree will die back from lack of water and nutrients.
 Cutting roots can also lead to insects or diseases penetrating the fresh cuts and infecting the tree.

 Root pruning is especially bad for older trees, although young roots that are pruned to make room for concrete patios, sidewalks, or driveways may grow back.

 What to do with Tree Roots Covered in Concrete

-Tree roots covered in concrete will not be able to absorb water, oxygen or nutrients.
-However, professional concrete workers do not usually pour concrete directly on the bare ground or tree roots.
-Generally, a thick layer of gravel paver base and/or sand is put down, compacted and then the concrete is poured over this.
+Tree roots covered in concrete will not be able to absorb water, oxygen, or nutrients.
+However, professional concrete workers do not usually pour concrete directly on bare ground or tree roots.
+Generally, a thick layer of gravel paver base and/or sand is put down, compacted, and then the concrete is poured over this.
 Sometimes, metal grids are also put beneath the gravel base.